mozilla/legal-docs/en/hubs_tos.md

 __Eligibility.__ To use the paid subscription service, you must be in a country where Hubs is available.
 Hubs is currently available in the United States, Canada, and the United Kingdom.

 __Your Use of Hubs.__ If you have a current, paid subscription to Hubs, Mozilla gives you permission to use it according to these Terms of Service.
 You may not transfer or resell the Hubs Service.
-A purchased license only extends to the person or entity who owns the Firefox Account associated with the Hubs instance.
+A purchased license only extends to the person or entity who owns the Firefox account associated with the Hubs instance.

 With a paid subscription, you may have up to 25 users per Hubs room and up to 6GB of storage space for your Hubs.